wonglkd/Baleen-FAST24/README.md

 - data: traces that are used as input
 - runs: where experiment results are stored
 - tmp: temporary directory for ML models, generated episode files
-- notebooks: Jupyter notebooks for experiemnts
+- notebooks: Jupyter notebooks for experiments
 - notebooks/figs: Output directory for figures